 AEGIS has the necessary competency, expertise, experience, and knowledge for AHJs to be able to rely on them fully in their jurisdiction.
 We can work with your design team during specification development through substantial completion of the project to verify compliance with applicable requirements.

-We offer fire safety services in Virginia & North Carolina.
+We offer fire safety services in Virginia and across the U.S.